MonashMath/MTH3340/TUTORIALS.md

 * Practical tutorial Chapter 1: [https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl](https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl)

-# Run the tutorials using `Pluto`
+## Run the tutorials using `Pluto`

 The tutorials are `Pluto` notebooks (a more advanced version of Jupyter notebooks for Julia).
 Please, follow the installation instructions [here](https://github.com/fonsp/Pluto.jl#installation).
-You can simply download the notebook and open it in the browser, after running `Pluto`.
-This will open a browser window.
-Navigate to the `notebooks` folder and open the tutorial you want.
+You can simply download the notebook.
+Next, run `Pluto`, which will open a tab in the browser.
+In the browser, open the notebook file you have downloaded.
 Voila!

-## Run the tutorials in VSCode
+## Run the tutorials in VSCode (activating MTH3340)

-Now, go to `File -> Open Folder` (or just click on the Explorer icon on the left) and open `MTH3340`.
+It is better to download the whole project from `Github` (click the `Code` icon in the [main page](https://github.com/MonashMath/MTH3340).
+Then, go to `File -> Open Folder` (or just click on the Explorer icon on the left) and open `MTH3340`.
 Next, open a Julia REPL (as explained above).
 You have in the bottom of your VSCode windows

 ```
 julia>